bxjthu/CompLing/slides/9/source.md

 ---

-## Computational desiderata for meaning Representations
+## Computational desiderata for meaning representations

 + What should meaning representations do for us?